 The first thing you need to do is find a trusted exchange.
 These change regularly unfortunately, but this year I’ve been really impressed with Shakepay if you’re Canadian, otherwise I recommend Coinsquare.
 If you’re American, check out Coinbase.
 There are hundreds of exchanges, but I recommend using an on-ramp exchange in your own country for a bunch of reasons I won’t detail here.
 I use the term on-ramp exchange, because they are going to on-ramp you into Bitcoin or Ethereum to get started.

-Think of on-ramp exchanges like a currency exchange kiosk at an airport, if you’re headed to Belgium, you’ll want to exchange your currency (CAD or USD) for EUROs.
+Think of on-ramp exchanges like a currency exchange kiosk at an airport, if you’re headed to Belgium, you’ll want to exchange your currency (CAD or USD) for Euros.
 These on-ramp exchanges do the same thing if you’re headed to digital/internet land, you’ll be trading your currency (CAD or USD) for Bitcoin (BTC) or Ethereum (ETH) to get started.

 Once you start to sign up for one of these websites, you’ll notice that once you begin the process there’s something different about these websites than most websites you sign up for, and that’s called the Know Your Customer or KYC process.
 KYC is needed on all legal on-ramp exchanges as the KYC process is used for anti-money laundering (AML) and counter terrorist financing (CTF) purposes.
-In order to comply with KYC, they’ll likely ask you to send a picture of your government ID (licence/passport) and a recent or live picture or video of yourself.
+In order to comply with KYC, they’ll likely ask you to send a picture of your government ID (license/passport) and a recent or live picture or video of yourself.
 Once you complete this process, it will be sent to them, and they require a human to verify it, so it’s not uncommon to take a few days, although sometimes you’ll be verified in minutes.

 I’m going to assume you’ve now been KYC verified on your local on-ramp exchange.
 If not, go back and start this process now as this is the biggest time delay in getting you started.

-Now that you have your verified account, you’ll want to send your local currency from your bank to the exchange.
-In the case of Shakepay, you can link it to your bank account so you can send or recieve money whenever you want.
+Now that you have n verified account, you’ll want to send your local currency from your bank to the exchange.
+In the case of Shakepay, you can link it to your bank account so you can send or receive money whenever you want.
 If you’re using Coinsquare, you can send money via Interac e-transfer.
 Each exchange has its own capabilities in terms of how you can send it money.
 This is the second biggest delay usually, so go through this process now.
 With some exchanges, like Coinsquare, they put a 3 day hold when your money arrives.
 With Shakepay, you can use it right away.
 I would only send like $100 your first time, until you’re comfortable putting money in, and taking it back out of the system.

 OK We’re almost there!
 Now you have CAD or USD sitting in your on-ramp exchange account.
 This should be the easy part now, we look for the option to trade.
 Let’s say I have $100 CAD in Shakepay.
-I click the big trade arrows, choose how much CAD I want to trade (say $5 just to ensure I can trade both directions) and then choose Bitcoin or Ethereum on the recieving end.
+I click the big trade arrows, choose how much CAD I want to trade (say $5 just to ensure I can trade both directions) and then choose Bitcoin or Ethereum on the receiving end.
 It should be as simple as that, you should now own some cryptocurrency!

 A few extra notes before you get all smug that you’re a part of the decentralized cryptocurrency revolution – but you can just relax here if you want until you’re ready to dive in even deeper into the weeds…